Austin Leslie: Denmark and back to New Orleans

 After Chez Helene, Leslie worked for six months in Denmark as the executive chef of "N'Awlins".
 He appeared on Danish television and prepared gumbo and jambalaya for the Copenhagen Jazz Festival.
 After he returned to New Orleans, Leslie met Jacques Leonardi and joined on as the fry-cook of the newly opened Jacques-Imo's restaurant in the Carrollton neighborhood of New Orleans.
 He introduced his signature Fried Chicken with Persillade garnished with a dill pickle to a new generation of eaters.

 In October 2004, he left Jacques-Imo's and joined Stan "Pampy" Barre at Pampy's Creole Kitchen in the Seventh Ward.
 When asked why he left, Leslie said, "I didn't move away from Jack because of money.
 I moved away from Jacques-Imo's because I wanted to get away from frying.
 I'm going to die.
 But I'm not going to die over that fryer."
 At Pampy's he worked as both a mentor to the kitchen staff, sharing his formidable knowledge of Creole cooking, and as a good-will ambassador in the front of the house, greeting and chatting with guests.

 Death

-Like many in the aftermath of Hurricane Katrina, Leslie fled up to the attic of his house to escape rising flood waters.
-He was rescued from his rooftop after two days and evacuated first to the Morial Convention Center, then briefly to Arkansas, and finally to Atlanta.
-He was admitted to an Atlanta hospital on September 28, 2005, with a high fever and died the next day from a heart attack.
+In the aftermath of Hurricane Katrina, Leslie fled to the attic of his house to escape rising flood waters.
+He was rescued from his rooftop after two days and evacuated to a succession of sites, finally being admitted to an Atlanta hospital on September 28, 2005, with a high fever and died the next day from a heart attack.
+He was memorialized with a jazz funeral performed by the Hot 8 Brass Band, which marched between significant sites in Leslie's career.